-Have you ever been in a situation where your feelings have been dismissed by your partner and labelled as “trivial” or “petty”?
-If you are a victim of these unnecessary labels, sadly, you are a victim of a gaslighting spouse.
+Have you ever been in a situation where your feelings have been dismissed by your partner and labeled as “trivial” or “petty?”
+If you are a victim of these unnecessary labels, sadly, it could be an indication that you are a victim of a gaslighting spouse.
 If you are married to a gaslighter personality, living every day in a gaslighting environment can be very taxing.
 With these tips, you can deal with the gaslighting spouse in a better manner.

-People often do not realise that they are victims of gaslighting since gaslighting often goes undetected until the partner finally realises the relationship as toxic.
+People often do not realize that they are victims of gaslighting since gaslighting often goes undetected until the partner finally realizes the relationship is toxic.
 Signs of gaslighting are often subtle and hard to notice.
-According to the Oxford English dictionary: Gaslighting is to manipulate (a person) by psychological means into questioning his or her own sanity.”
+According to the Oxford English dictionary, “gaslighting is to manipulate (a person) by psychological means into questioning his or her own sanity.”

 What Is Gaslighting?

 Gaslighting is a type of mental manipulation where you are made to question your own reality.
 This is a dangerous technique a gaslighter can use on you by which you start feeling unsure of your sanity.
 To understand gaslighting you can actually refer to the film “Gaslight” made in 1944.
 This psychological thriller stars Ingrid Bergman, who plays the wife, who is manipulated by her husband to believe that she is going mad.

 The film “Sleeping With The Enemy” also focuses on gaslighting.
 The worst part of gaslighting is, that it very slowly eats into your self-esteem as gaslighting phrases are repeated frequently to serve the gaslighter’s purpose.
 Gaslighting can happen in any kind of relationship where you are constantly fed lies till you start believing them.